MIATSUM!

 Mikhail Gorbachev

-In late 1987, the Armenians of Nagorno-Karabakh collected over 80,000 signatures to petition the Soviet Government about the secession of the region from the Soviet Azerbaijan, and its reunification (Miatsum, in Armenian) to Armenia.
-After suffering for decades under the Azeri tyranny, the people of Karabakh thought the time was favorable to restore the historical truth.
+In late 1987, the Armenians of Nagorno-Karabakh collected more than 80,000 signatures in a petition to the Soviet government, demanding the region’s secession from Soviet Azerbaijan and its reunification with Armenia—a movement known in Armenian as Miatsum (Unification).
+After decades of oppression under Azerbaijani rule, the Armenians of Artsakh believed the moment had come to restore historical justice.

 Azeri atrocities in Sumgait